TWallace/hue-control/README.md

 - synchronized - Forces all lights to use the same color at the same time.

 ### Roadmap
-- Add error handling.
-Currently will error if more lights than colors are passed in, or if light names are used that don't exist.
+- Add error handling to ensure headers are passed in